-Attributes: Agility d8, Smarts d8, Spirit d10, Strength d6, Vigor d6 Skills: Fighting d6, Intimidation d6, Knowledge (Magic) d6, Notice d8, Persuasion d10, Riding d6, Shooting d8, Socialize d10, Spellcasting d8 Pace: 6; Parry: 5; Toughness: 8 (3); Charisma: +4 Hindrances: Cautious Edges: Very Attractive Gear: Enchanted hunting bow (Range 12/24/48, 2d6, AP 1)
+Skills: Athletics d6, Fighting d6, Intimidation d6, Notice d8, Occult d8, Performance d8,

+Persuasion d10, Riding d6, Shooting d8,

+Spellcasting d8

+Hindrances: Cautious Edges: Very Attractive

+Gear: Enchanted hunting bow (Range 12/24/48, 2d6, AP 1), enchanted clothes (+3)
-- Alternate Form: As an action, a sidhe can transform into a swan, nightingale, or other graceful bird.
-In this shape, the sidhe cannot use weapons or magic and loses access to their Armor bonus, but they gain Flight 10" (Climb 2"). - Armor +3: Enchanted clothing. - Charming Kiss: A sidhe can use the puppet power on a mortal by kissing them.
-This requires a Touch attack (+2 bonus) and uses Spirit as the activation roll, but costs no Power Points. - Cursed Arrows: A mortal who is dealt at least a Shaken result by an arrow from a sidhe's bow loses a Benny. - Darkvision: Sidhe ignore attack penalties for poor lighting, including Pitch Darkness. - Invulnerability: Shadow fey can only be Shaken by weapons that are not magical or made of cold iron, not wounded.
-Sidhe suffer no damage from weapons made of stone or glass, even if they are magical.

-- Sorcery: All sidhe are talented magicusers.
-A typical sidhe has 20 Power Points and knows the following powers: deflection (lucky misses), invisibility (fade from sight), obscure (fog cloud), and speak language (speak from the heart). - Weakness (Sunlight): Each round a sidhe is exposed to direct sunlight, he suffers 2d10 points of damage.
+• Alternate Form: As an action, a sidhe can transform into a swan, nightingale, or other graceful bird.
+In this shape, the sidhe cannot use gear or magic and loses access to their Armor bonus, but they gain Flight at Pace 10".

+- Charming Kiss: A sidhe can use the puppet power on a mortal by kissing them, using Spirit as their arcane skill.
+This can be done to an unresisting target, or to a grappled foe as a touch attack (+2 Fighting).
+This costs no Power Points, but a failed roll renders the target immune to this ability for a year and a day. - Cursed Arrows: A mortal who is dealt at least a Shaken result by an arrow from a sidhe's bow loses a Benny.
+A target with no Bennies remaining suffers a level of Fatigue. - Darkvision: Sidhe ignore attack penalties for poor lighting, including Pitch Darkness. - Invulnerability: Shadow fey can only be Shaken by weapons that are not magical or made of cold iron, not Wounded.
+Sidhe suffer no damage from weapons made of stone or glass, even if they are magical. - Sorcery: All sidhe are talented magicusers.
+A typical sidhe has 20 Power Points and knows the following powers: deflection, invisibility, light/darkness, and speak language. - Weakness (Sunlight): Each round a sidhe is exposed to direct sunlight, he suffers 2d10 points of damage.
 Even indirect exposure to sunlight causes the sidhe to suffer 1d10 points of damage per round.
 A shadow fey exposed to sunlight suffers a level of Fatigue, regardless of whether or not he suffers wounds from the damage.